AUTHORS:

 ValueError: X (=Integer Ring) must be finite

-Create the underlying set of X.
+Create the underlying set of .

-If X is a list, tuple, Python set, or X.is_finite() is true, this returns a wrapper around Python’s enumerated immutable frozenset type with extra functionality.
+If is a list, tuple, Python set, or X.is_finite() is true, this returns a wrapper around Python’s enumerated immutable frozenset type with extra functionality.
 Otherwise it returns a more formal wrapper.

 If you need the functionality of mutable sets, use Python’s builtin set type.